 Lisbon, Portugal’s capital city, is the perfect European city break destination; a city small enough to be explored over a long weekend.

-A short bus ride from the airport to the city center and, armed with a Lisboa Card, a visit to Lisbon can start from Eduardo VII park; offering nice views of the city, it includes a sport pavilion, a lake, fountains, statues and the Estufa Fria (Cold Greenhouse), housing plants from all the five continents, divided into three separate areas.
+A short bus ride from the airport to the city center and, armed with a Lisbon Card a visit to Lisbon can start from Eduardo VII park; offering nice views of the city, it includes a sport pavilion, a lake, fountains, statues and the Estufa Fria (Cold Greenhouse), housing plants from all the five continents, divided into three separate areas.

 At the southern end of the park is the statue of Marquis de Pombal; it stands at the center of a busy roundabout at the beginning of Avenida de Liberdade.